Canuck Place Children's Hospice

 About Canuck Place Children's Hospice:

-Canuck Place Children's Hospice is a four-star charity with an above average results reporting grade.
-For every dollar donated to the charity, 80 cents are available to go to the cause, which is within Ci's reasonable range.
+Canuck Place Children's Hospice is a four-star charity with an above-average results reporting grade.
+It is financially transparent and has overhead costs within Ci's reasonable range.

 My anchor